yuno7777/researchweb-aii/README.md

 ## Running Locally

-To run InsightForge on your local machine, follow these steps:
+To run Insight Forge on your local machine, follow these steps:

 ### 1. Prerequisites